scds/text-analysis-1/output.md

 ## Congratulations!

 You have reached the end of the hands-on lesson component of the workshop.
-Read on, however, if you would like to learn more about OCR error correction in Python, structuring unstructured text with the Text Encoding Initiative (TEI) format and why the use of terms like "cleaning" or "extracting" in relation to data is loaded.
+Read on, however, if you would like to learn more about OCR error correction in Python, pre-processing born-digital texts, structuring unstructured text with the Text Encoding Initiative (TEI) format and why the use of terms like "cleaning" or "extracting" in relation to data is loaded.